How to Replace Yamaha Grizzly YFM700 Front CV Boots

 PRO TIP: If the steering arm ball joint refuses to come out, put the castle nut on the screw thread backwards and strike it with a regular hammer to jolt the ball joint free.

-Step 7.
+Step 5.
 Remove the cotter pin from the lower ball joint nut, then remove the nut.
-Tap the lower arm ball joint out of the steering knuckle using a dead blow hammer.
+Tap the lower arm ball joint out of the steering knuckle using a dead blow hammer and a punch tool.
+Also, remove the brake rotor and the wheel hub.

 PRO TIP: If you can’t jerk the half shaft out this way, use a pry bar to put pressure on one of the webs on the shaft, and then swiftly pull the half shaft out.